burakozcn01/halka-arz-bot/README.md

-# python-halka-arz
+# Halka Arz Bot

-This project is designed to track IPO (Initial Public Offering) announcements and send notifications to a specified Discord channel using web scraping techniques.
+A tool designed to track IPO (Initial Public Offering) announcements and send notifications to a specified Discord channel using web scraping techniques.

+---

-## Table of Contents
+## 📖 Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)
 - [Installation](#installation)